 The WSOP included a comprehensive condition assessment of existing water facilities that identified deficiencies within the water system.
-The District used the results of the assessment to develop a prioritized Capital Improvement Program (CIP) to correct deficiencies in water system condition, capacity, and Level of Service (LOS).
-On an annual basis, the District presents an

-Annual Plan Update to the CIP that identifies and prioritizes capital projects based on current needs and the adopted budget.
+The unincorporated community of Meyers District used the results of the assessment to develop a prioritized Capital Improvement Program (CIP) to correct deficiencies in water system condition, capacity, and Level of Service (LOS).
+On an annual basis, the District presents an Annual Plan Update to the CIP that identifies and prioritizes capital projects based on current needs and the adopted budget.
 The annual plan document is intended to be a desktop resource for basic information regarding the scope, cost, and need for proposed projects.
-The 2021 annual update identified the proposed Bijou #1 and Herbert Walkup Waterline Replacement Projects as a high priority project for implementation in 2025.
-The Bijou #1 component was identified as 5 out of 39 priority waterline projects.
+The 2021 annual update identified the proposed Apache Avenue Waterline Replacement Projects as a high priority project for implementation in 2023.
+The Lake Tahoe Blvd waterline has been elevated in priority because of the poor condition of the line.